About Bay Shore Studies

-Since its beginning in 1974, the Bay Shore Studies program has provided outstanding learning opportunities for 3rd through 5th grade students.
+Since its beginning in 1974, the Bay Shore Studies program has provided outstanding learning opportunities for third through fifth grade students.
 The program uses the Bay Shore at the Richardson Bay Audubon Center & Sanctuary as a model ecological community and explores themes such as interdependent relationship in ecosystems, life cycles, structure and function, food webs, energy cycles, human impact and adaptation.
-This 2-hour field trip is a motivating and valuable learning experience where students participate in a variety of activities from observing live crabs to measuring environmental conditions.
+This two hour field trip is a motivating and valuable learning experience where students participate in a variety of activities from observing live crabs to measuring environmental conditions.
 Trained volunteers help small groups of students explore bay shore habitat and use science practices to ask questions, plan investigations, collect and compare data, construct explanations, engage in argument from evidence, and obtain, evaluate and communicate information.

 Bay Shore Studies is more than just a field trip.
 Teachers are provided with a comprehensive Teacher’s Guide explaining Bay ecology and conservation, defining concepts and providing strategies for fun and practical classroom activities specifically designed to introduce these concepts to students and prepare them for their field trip.